nataliarampon/advent-of-code/README.md

 # advent-of-code

-Solutions for the Advent of Code 2023 in Go.
+Solutions for the Advent of Code for years 2023 (Go) and 2024 (Python).